 We spent about 30 minutes enjoying the view and even saw some climbers coming down and decided it was time for us to head back to camp.
 The rest of the hike was pretty uneventful, except going back up the stranger ladder.

 We got back to camp around 8:00pm and had dinner.
 It was a pretty early night for us as we were exhausted.

 *Exit Glacier in Alaska is also a similar hike as Blue Glacier if you ever have the chance*

 We had made it to our destination the night before, so now it was time to head back down towards the car.
-We had debated doing the 15 mile hike down and all the way back to the car, but when planning it we decided to break it up.
+We had debated doing the 15 mile hike down and all the way back to the car.
+When planning it we decided to break it up.

-We started heading down at around 8:30 am (after a much needed bit of sleeping in), and the trail was not too busy.
-Going down always sounds like it will be easier, and even though it was faster than coming up the steep inclines add a bit of a challenge.
+Finally, we started heading down at around 8:30 am (after a much needed bit of sleeping in), and the trail was not too busy.
+Going down always sounds like it will be easier.
+Even though it was faster than coming up the steep inclines add a bit of a challenge.

 We made a push just to do all 10 miles in one go and since most of it was downhill or relatively flat it wasn’t too bad.
-It did take us a good portion of the day as I think by this point we were all still tired and it took us about 5 hours to get there.
+It did take us a good portion of the day.
+By this point we were all still tired and it took us about 5 hours to get there.

 Although there wasn’t anything wrong with Five Mile Island, this was probably my least favorite campsite of the trip.
 All of the sites were full, and it seemed to be much more of a group type of place to be.

 We started a fire and dried off our clothes from the small sprinkle of rain that we had coming down the trail.
 This campsite does require the use of bear canisters, as they do not have any bear hangs.
 Like all of the other sites we visited it also had a toilet towards the middle of the campground.